-The DipHE in Business Administration (exit award only) consists of passes in 240 credits or 210 credits plus a condonable fail to the value of 30 credits .
+The DipHE Business Administration (exit qualification only) consists of passes in 240 credits or 210 credits plus a condonable fail to the value of 30 credits.

-The CertHE in Business Administration consists of passes in 120 credits.
+The CertHE Business Administration consists of passes in 120 credits.

 Full details of the Scheme of Award are included in the Programme Regulations.